 Pummeling From Guard

 Pummeling when on the bottom will help you achieve two things – the first one is the same as above.
-The butterfly guard is a great example of how BJJ pummel drills can improve your positioning through helping you win the grip fight.
+The butterfly guard is a great example of how BJJ pummel drills can improve your positioning by helping you win the grip fight.

 Even more importantly, though, is pummeling with your legs.
 The ability to keep your feet close to the inside space of an opponent means they can’t get past your legs.
 During most passes, people will try to get one of your legs to point to the outside or behind an opponent.
 Being able to pummel a leg back in, means you can retain your guard for long, and you can re-guard against all kinds of passes.
 Think of it as doing shin circles of your back, with theme odd hip escape or two to improve positioning.